 Keep changing your affirmations until you can say it without your analytical mind telling you that’s a lie.
 You have to feel comfortable while repeating your affirmations or watching your mind movie.

-If you say you’re wealthy, your conscious mind will tell you that’s a lie, if you’re broke.
-On the other hand, if you say that every day your finances are getting better, your analytical mind will play along with it.
+You can repeat you’re wealthy, but your conscious mind will tell you that’s a lie, if you’re broke.
+On the other hand, if you say your finances are getting better every day, your analytical mind will play along with it.

 As you can see, it’s not a thing you’ll get in a blink of an eye.